 Recent Policy Changes

-To illustrate the impact of these thresholds, let’s consider an example:
+To illustrate the impact of these thresholds, let’s consider some examples for a single person with direct descendants:

-Understanding these thresholds and how they apply to your estate is vital for effective inheritance tax planning.
-We recommend consulting with a professional to ensure you’re making the most of the available allowances and reliefs.
+Understanding these thresholds and how they apply to your estate is vital for effective Inheritance Tax planning.
+We recommend consulting with a specialist to ensure you’re making the most of the available allowances and reliefs — the law, like medicine, is broad, and you wouldn’t want your GP doing surgery.

 Hereditary Wealth in the UK